 - Reaching for something in the backseat, passenger seat, or on the floor

 Driving a vehicle is not a responsibility to be taken lightly.
-Drivers need to focus to drive safely and to see motorcycles and other traffic, as well as follow traffic regulations.
-When drivers get distracted by choice or no fault of their own, they cannot respond to the information in front of them, putting motorcyclists and others who share the road at risk for a severe traffic accident and accompanying injuries.
+It deserves your full focus.
+Drivers need to be mindful of motorcycles and other vehicles, as well as traffic regulations.
+When drivers get distracted, whether it’s by choice or by accident, they cannot respond to the information in front of them.
+This puts motorcyclists at risk for severe traffic accident injury.

 Driving Too Fast or Driving Too Slowly

 Even more reckless are drivers who speed around curves and corners and over hills.
 A car can easily swerve into oncoming traffic, causing a motorcycle accident.
-Speed increases the force of a collision, which also increases the danger of injury and the likelihood of fatality in a motorcycle accident.
+A simple physics lesson: Speed increases the force of a collision, which also increases the danger of injury and the likelihood of fatality in a motorcycle accident.

 Driving too slowly might not cause fatal accidents as often, but it can still lead to severe injuries when accidents occur, especially for bikers.
-When drivers go too slow they block the movement of traffic that can create unneeded slowdowns and bottlenecks: these are EXTREMELY dangerous for bikers.
+When drivers go too slow they block the movement of traffic and create abrupt bottlenecks, which are EXTREMELY dangerous for bikers.

-Slow drivers in the left-lane can start a chain reaction causing a multi-vehicle crash, putting bikers at high risk for accident and injury.
-Bikers who are involved in a multi-vehicle crash are lucky to walk away.
+Slow drivers in the left-lane can start a chain reaction, causing a multi-vehicle crash and putting bikers at high risk for accident and injury.
+Bikers who are involved in a multi-car pile-up are lucky to walk away.
 Many times, these crashes lead to a motorcyclist getting pinned between or stuck under vehicles.

 Impatient and inexperienced drivers cause accidents when they follow others too closely.
-Teenage drivers who haven’t been on the road long might not understand how important it is to leave enough space when following others.
-Impatient drivers choose to drive recklessly and tailgate others.
+Teen drivers who haven’t been on the road long might not understand how important it is to leave enough space when following others, but impatient drivers of all ages choose to drive recklessly and tailgate others.

-Driver education courses instruct new drivers to leave a two-second gap with following other vehicles, and defensive driving instructors recommend a four-second gap, especially in inclement weather and high amounts of traffic.
-When a driver follows close enough to cause an accident, they are breaking the law in most states and putting motorcycles at risk for a severe rear-end collision.
+Driver education courses instruct new drivers to leave a “two-second gap” when following other vehicles.
+Defensive driving instructors go a step further and recommend a four-second gap, especially in inclement weather and high amounts of traffic.
+When a driver ignores these guidelines and follows close enough to cause an accident, they are breaking the law in most states and putting motorcycles at risk for a severe rear-end collision.

-When drivers tailgate a motorcycle, they also risk running over the bike and/or biker.
-If the biker needs to apply his brakes or make a turn, drivers who tailgate don’t have the time or distance to react to the situation.
-When drivers are impaired from drugs or alcohol or drowsy, it makes matters worse.
-Additionally, dangerous hazards on the road such as trash, tire rubber from a blowout, and animals can start a chain reaction when traffic is present.
-If a motorcycle tries to avoid these things, drivers who are tailgating might even CRASH into the biker.
+When drivers tailgate a motorcycle, they also risk running over the bike or biker.
+If the biker needs to apply their brakes or make a turn, drivers who tailgate don’t have the time or distance to react to the situation.
+When drivers are drowsy or impaired by drugs or alcohol, it makes matters even worse.
+Additionally, dangerous hazards on the road such as trash, tire rubber from a blowout, and wild animals can start a chain reaction when traffic is present.
+If a motorcycle tries to avoid these things, drivers who are tailgating might collide with the biker.

 Disobeying Traffic Control Devices

 Another intentional example of ignoring traffic control devices is playing “beat the yellow light.”
 Reckless and impatient drivers don’t want to stop when they see a yellow light getting ready to turn red.
-Instead, they RUSH through the intersection.
+Instead, they rush through the intersection.
 If traffic from the other direction starts moving, these drivers risk causing an accident.
 Bikers are especially at risk because the likelihood of an impatient and reckless driver noticing them is low.
-Sometimes in rural areas, drivers choose to run stop signs because traffic is light or non-existent.
-All it takes is for ONE motorcycle to be traveling through the intersection, and the consequence is a deadly, maybe even fatal, motorcycle accident.
+In rural areas, drivers sometimes choose to run stop signs because traffic is light or non-existent.
+All it takes is for ONE motorcycle to be traveling through the intersection, and the consequence is a deadly accident.

 Failure to Use Turn Signals

-Even the safest drivers forget to use or choose not to use their turn signals all the time.
-It might be LAZINESS.
-It might be COMPLACENCY.
-Some just figure others know where they are going (HA!).
-In fact, a recent national study surveyed thousands of motorists and found only 75 percent of them use their turn signals when turning and almost half don’t use their turn signals when changing lanes.
+Even the safest drivers forget to use their turn signals at times.
+For others, its laziness or complacency… or perhaps expecting the drivers around them to be mindreaders.
+A recent national study surveyed thousands of motorists and found only 75% of drivers use their turn signals when turning and almost half don’t use their turn signals when changing lanes.
 These startling numbers result in about two million traffic collisions per year across the nation, which the United States Department of Transportation reports as double the number of accidents caused by distracted driving.

 Most state laws require drivers to use their turn signals at least 100 feet before an intersection to signal their intention to turn.
-When drivers correctly use their turn signals they send information to those who share the road about their intentions.
+When drivers correctly use their turn signals, they communicate their intentions to others on the road.
 This gives other drivers and bikers the chance to respond appropriately to the maneuver.
-EVEN BETTER, using turn signals REQUIRES ALMOST ZERO EFFORT!

 Bikers are especially in danger when motorists don’t use their turn signals when they change lanes on interstates and highways.
-It’s easy for a driver to run into a motorcycle, which is difficult to see.
-Large semi-trucks, who frequently travel on interstates, are especially dangerous for bikers when they don’t clear blind spots and use their signals.
+It’s easy for a driver to run into a motorcycle, as they may be difficult to see.
+Large semi-trucks traveling along interstates are especially dangerous for bikers when they don’t clear blind spots and use their signals.
 When a semi-truck and a motorcycle get in an accident, it’s highly unlikely the biker will live through the ordeal.
 When a biker sees a turn signal, they can slow down or change lanes to avoid a potentially severe traffic crash.

 Consult an Attorney After a Motorcycle Accident

 Even if you are a safe biker who wears a helmet and proper gear, and drives defensively, you still risk inexperienced and impatient motorists causing an accident while you ride.
-You shouldn’t have to shoulder the financial stress of your accident and injuries because some other reckless driver couldn’t be bothered to follow traffic laws, because he thinks he owns the road and doesn’t care about the safety of others.
+You shouldn’t have to shoulder the financial stress of your accident and injuries because a reckless driver couldn’t be bothered to follow traffic laws.

-If you suffered injuries in a motorcycle accident, contact an experienced motorcycle accident lawyer can help you take legal action.
-An attorney can handle all of the unpleasant communications with the insurance company, investigate your accident, and advocate for you to make sure you get every single penny you deserve!
+If you suffered injuries in a motorcycle accident, contact an experienced motorcycle accident lawyer.
+We can help you take legal action, and we can handle all of the unpleasant communications with the insurance company.
+A dedicated motorcycle accident attorney will investigate your accident and advocate for you to make sure you get every single penny you deserve!